-Deep Research is ChatGPT’s background research agent: give it one prompt and it spends 5–30 minutes browsing dozens of web pages / PDFs to produce a cited report.
-Its failure modes look different from a normal chat — often nothing is broken, you just get a report that “looks complete but is full of generic statements,” or the agent silently gives up mid-run.
+Deep Research is ChatGPT’s background research agent: give it one prompt and it spends roughly 5–30 minutes browsing dozens of web pages and PDFs to produce a cited report.
+Its failures look different from a normal chat.
+Usually nothing visibly breaks — you just get a report that “looks complete but is full of generic statements,” a much thinner report than expected, or a hard Deep research request failed error.

 Common causes